-Good Days, formerly known as the Chronic Disease Fund, provides assistance to underinsured patients who are diagnosed with chronic or life-altering diseases (including cancer) so that they get access to the medications they need.
+Good Days is a nonprofit organization that provides assistance to underinsured patients who are diagnosed with chronic or life-altering diseases (including cancer) so that they get access to the medications they need.

-The HealthWell Foundation is an independent, nonprofit organization that provides financial assistance to eligible individuals to cover coinsurance, copayments, insurance premiums, and deductibles for certain medications and therapies.
+The HealthWell Foundation is an independent, nonprofit organization that provides financial assistance to eligible individuals to cover coinsurance, copayments, insurance premiums, deductibles, and out-of-pocket expenses for certain medications and therapies.

 Leukemia & Lymphoma Society

-The Leukemia & Lymphoma Society’s patient financial support program provides limited financial assistance (such as financial support toward insurance copayments, insurance premium costs, and certain testing costs) to patients diagnosed with a blood cancer (eg, leukemia, lymphoma, or multiple myeloma) and with significant financial needs to help defray treatment-related expenses.
+The Leukemia & Lymphoma Society’s patient financial support program provides limited financial assistance (such as financial support toward treatment-related copayments, insurance premium costs, and certain Medicaid and Medicare costs) to patients diagnosed with a blood cancer (eg, leukemia or lymphoma) and with significant financial needs to help defray treatment-related expenses.

 National Children’s Cancer Society

-The National Children’s Cancer Society seeks to improve the quality of life for children with cancer and their families by providing financial and in-kind assistance, advocacy, support services, and education.
+The National Children’s Cancer Society seeks to improve the quality of life for children with cancer, their families, and survivors by providing financial and in-kind assistance, advocacy, support services, and education.

 National Foundation for Transplants

-The National Foundation for Transplants provides fundraising assistance for patients needing organ and tissue transplants, including bone marrow and stem-cell transplants.
+The National Foundation for Transplants provides fundraising assistance for patients needing organ and/or tissue transplants, including bone marrow and stem-cell transplants.